 1. You must read each question very carefully and provide either a “yes” or a “no” answer.
 When in doubt, answer “yes” and explain why you think the answer might be a “yes.”
 Each answer is carefully reviewed.
 If you do not need to answer “yes” on future applications, you will be notified.

 3. Explain your answers fully, in complete sentences.
 Typed answers are preferred; please do not write your answer on scrap paper.
-This is a professional application, and your responses are kept as part of your permanent licensure file.
+This is a professional application and your responses are kept as part of your permanent licensure file.
 Do not minimize your explanations.
-Incomplete responses may be a basis for denying your application and will delay the processing of your licensure application.
+Incomplete responses will make your licensure application incomplete and will delay the processing the application.
 Sign and date your explanation.
 TSPC must receive your application which includes your responses to character questions no later than 60 days after the date you sign your application.

 4. An arrest can happen without “going to jail.”
 In Oregon and in many other states, arrests are not erased from your record.
 If you have recently been arrested and are scheduled to appear in court in the future, this is considered a pending matter in court (character question #9) you must report this arrest and your scheduled court date.

 6. If you answer "no" to questions 8, 9 or 10 based upon an arrest or conviction that was subsequently dismissed, expunged, set aside or sealed, you must personally verify with the court directly involved that the corresponding judgment was properly entered by the court.
 It is your responsibility to report incidents accurately.
 An erroneous statement, even upon advice of an attorney, that a conviction has been dismissed, expunged, set aside or sealed, may be deemed a false statement.

 7. If you answer "yes" to questions 8, 9 or 10, a certified true copy of the court’s final disposition, if available, must accompany the first application on which the events are being reported in order for the application to be considered complete.
 Obtain copies of all court records of any conviction.
-If a court record is unavailable, you must get verification from the court that the record has been destroyed.
-(Even if records are destroyed, they may show up on a state or FBI report.)
+If a court record is unavailable, then you must get verification from the court that the record has been destroyed.
+(Even if records are destroyed, the conviction may show up on a state criminal record or FBI report).

-11. Generally, your response to the character questions will be treated as confidential, unless the Attorney General determines that it must be turned over as a public record.
+9. Generally, your response to the character questions will be treated as confidential unless the Attorney General determines that it must be turned over as a public record.